 Start by rinsing your cranberries in cool water.
 It is easiest to place them into a strainer or colander for this step so that you can take a quick look at them and make sure they are all in good condition.
 After they are rinsed, place all cranberries into your slow cooker.

 After about 5 hours, check on your sauce.
-If you would like it to thicken up a bit, cook for an additional half an hour with the lid off.
-If most of your berries are still whole, using the back of a spoon to smush some of them will help to thicken your sauce as well.
+If you would like it to thicken up, cook for an additional half an hour with the lid off.
+If most of your berries are still whole, use back of a spoon to smush some of them.
+This will also help to thicken your sauce.

 Why Use a Crockpot For This Recipe